Lok Ma Chau

-Lok Ma Chau or Lokmachau is an area in Hong Kong's New Territories.
-It is the site of a major pedestrian (linked directly to the Hong Kong rapid transit network) and road border crossing point between Hong Kong and mainland China.
+Lok Ma Chau or Lokmachau is an area in New Territories, Hong Kong.
+It is the site of a major pedestrian (linked directly to the Hong Kong MTR) and road border crossing point between Hong Kong and mainland China.
 Administratively, most of the Lok Ma Chau area is located within the Yuen Long District of Hong Kong.

 Geography

 Lok Ma Chau lies just south of the Sham Chun River (or Shenzhen River in Mandarin), which forms the border between Hong Kong and mainland China.
 Lok Ma Chau lies opposite Huanggang in Shenzhen, China.

 Lok Ma Chau lies within Hong Kong's Frontier Closed Area, a buffer zone established by the Hong Kong government to prevent illegal immigration from mainland China, and access to the area is restricted to those holding Closed Area Permits.
 Those who are crossing the border to or from China do not need permits but must leave the area immediately after completing immigration procedures.

 To the southwest of Lok Ma Chau is the Mai Po Wetlands.